-Fig.1: RMSE and Bias scores for MSLP (above) and 2m Temperature (below) from the IFS model (00UTC run) calculated and presented for every season
+Fig.1: RMSE and Bias scores for MSLP (above) and 2m Temperature (below) from all models (00UTC run) calculated and presented for every season

-Fig.2: RMSE and Bias scores for 2m Dew Point Temp (above) and 10m Wind speed (below) from the IFS model (00UTC run) calculated and presented for every season
+Fig.2: RMSE and Bias scores for 2m Dew Point Temp (seasonal) and 10m Wind speed (only two seasons due to missing data) from the all models (00UTC run)

-Fig.3: RMSE and Bias scores for Cloud Cover from the IFS model (00UTC run) - Fall and Winter (above)

-Fig.4: Time Series for fcst-obs and for ME, RMSE for wind speed (winter).
-DC and scatter plot for 2mT for two seasons.
-Dew Point Temperature: The DPT is undererestimated by the model for all seasons.
-The diurnal cycle is evident in the Bias values.
+Fig.3: RMSE and Bias scores for Cloud Cover from the IFS model (00UTC run) - Fall and Winter (above) 2m Dew Point Temperature: The DPT is mainly underestimated the warm hours of the day especially in the summer and spring.
+The diurnal cycle is evident in he Bias values.
 Very large RMSE values for the summer (Fig. 2).
-10m Wind Speed: The RMSE behaviour and values are almost constant for all seasons with values around 2.5-3 m/s with a clear daily cycle in the Bias values (Fig. 2).
+10m Wind Speed: The data series for this parameters was not available so only two seasons are presented.
+The RMSE behaviour and values are almost constant for all seasons with values around 2.5-3 m/s with a clear daily cycle in the Bias values (Fig. 2).
 The slight overestimation of wind is also apparent in the Time Series (TS) plots of obs-fcst pairs and of the statistical scores (Fig.4).
-Cloud Cover: A general underestimation of cloud cover percentage is apparent in all seasons (only SON and DJF listed here) as well as a clear daily cycle of the ME.
-The RMSE values were quite high with a much better performance during the summer season (not shown) when weather conditions are more stable and cloud cover amount is in general decreased (Fig.3).
-Precipitation for each weather class:
+Cloud Cover: A general underestimation of cloud cover percentage from IFS model (opposite from limited area models) is apparent in all seasons as well as a clear daily cycle of the ME.
+The RMSE values were quite high with a much better performance during the summer season when weather conditions are more stable and cloud cover amount is in general decreased (Fig.3).
+Precipitation: